FlutterOpen/flutter-layouts-exampls/README.md

 ## Just for learn
-From now on,I already fufil  the bottom items and row_colume,cross align page.
+So far,I already fufil  the bottom items and row_colume,cross align page.

 ## Row&Column
 > You can learn the layout of Row and Column.